f1nal3/Juniorgram/Docs/New models explained.md

 > Also, compiler uses there NRVO (named return value optimization).

 This one is designed to make read-only pairs of <field_name, field_value>.
-Used inside DAO methods, but the best performance for user we can see inside Repository logic.
-Before, when we wanted to insert something in DB by DAO, we were creating tuple of pairs just inside business logic and that looked quite awful.
-Thus, method makes possible to transfer only model in DAO interface.
+Method makes possible to transfer only model in DAO interface.
 Moreover, the whole stuff looks more ORM and no more tuples there.

 ```c++
     _pTable->Insert()->columns(&userChannels)->execute();
 ```

+---

 ### Mutable base class field